paulosuzart/paulosuzart.github.io/_posts/2025-01-12-ocaml-code-test-publish-use.md

 Alcotest kind of requires some effort to understand its concepts.
 For example, they have this idea of a `testable`; a type that implements a way to pretty-print and test for equality.
 If you come from more sophisticated assertion libraries like [AssertJ](https://assertj.github.io/doc/), you will need to read a bit of alcotest's posts on the internet.
 You can find great content [here](https://ocaml-explore.netlify.app/workflows/adding-unit-tests-to-your-project/) and [here](https://mukulrathi.com/ocaml-testing-frameworks/).

-Taking a look at the code, you can judge we are checking for 4 test cases to ensure we can parse the API response content, find the next page on each HTTP response if present, and ensure we can add a slug to our `starred` type.

 ## The CLI